Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/iron_flask.md

+---
+category: items
+layout: page
 name: Iron Flask
-type: item
+tag: item

-# Iron Flask
+title: Iron Flask
+---

 _Wondrous item, legendary_

 This iron bottle has a brass stopper.
 You can use an action to speak the flask's command word, targeting a creature that you can see within 60 feet of you.
 If the target is native to a plane of existence other than the one you're on, the target must succeed on a DC 17 Wisdom saving throw or be trapped in the flask.
 If the target has been trapped by the flask before, it has advantage on the saving throw.
 Once trapped, a creature remains in the flask until released.
 The flask can hold only one creature at a time.
 A creature trapped in the flask doesn't need to breathe, eat, or drink and doesn't age.